Spoilers For ‘The Young And The Restless’: Why Kyle Had To Marry Summer

-New The Young and the Restless spoilers reveal that Summer and Kyle consummate their marriage, and the next day, Summer has surgery to donate a piece of her liver to save Lola’s life.
+New Young and the Restless spoilers reveal that Summer and Kyle will consummate their marriage, and the next day, Summer has surgery to donate a piece of her liver to save Lola’s life.

-Many viewers absolutely hate that Kyle (Michael Mealor) married Summer (Hunter King) even though he’s in love with Lola (Sasha Calle).
-Of course, the fact that he performed his husbandly duties on their wedding night after he expressly told Summer that he wouldn’t do that during their one-year agreement, leads many to wonder if Kyle really loves Lola at all.
+Many viewers absolutely hate that Kyle (Michael Mealor) married Summer (Hunter King), even though he’s in love with Lola (Sasha Calle).
+Of course, the fact that he performed his husbandly duties on their wedding night, after expressly telling Summer that he wouldn’t do that during their one-year agreement, leads many to wonder if Kyle really loves Lola at all.

-Recently, Kyle actor, Michael Mealor gave TV Insider the lowdown on Kyle’s unexpected marriage to Summer.
+Recently, Michael Mealor, who plays Kyle, gave TV Insider the lowdown on Kyle’s unexpected marriage to Summer.
 Mealor admitted that although Kyle loves Lola, he and Summer have a dramatic history and there’s certainly an attraction there that Kyle fought hard to get over.
 When Kyle wanted Summer, she didn’t want him, and as soon as Kyle moved on with Lola, Summer suddenly had to have him.
 Now that he and Summer are man and wife, it seems like Kyle may feel the old pull of their connection.

 “Everyone knows their history.
 He wanted her for so long; he fought to get over her.
 There is that level of attraction between them.”